SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set the cooldown before the ability can be used.
+| Lighter Cooldown | You can set the cooldown before the ability can be used.
-| Duration of Writer | You can set the duration of the capability.
+| Lighter Duration | You can set the duration of the capability.
-| Visibility during light | You can set the visibility while the ability is in use.
+| View in light | You can set the visibility while the ability is in use.
 -----------------------
 ## Sheriff
 ### Crew camp